About the Project

 The tissue banks are situated in two of the countries most exposed to fallout from Chernobyl; one at the Institute of Endocrinology and Metabolism in Kiev, Ukraine and one at the Ministry of Health of the Russian Federation, A. Tsyb Medical Radiological Research Center in Obninsk, in the Russian Federation.
 Each bank consents patients and prepares and stores material from its own population.
 Historically each centre maintained its own database of samples and data was shared with an integrated database maintained at the Coordinating Centre at Imperial College, London.
 Today, each institute logs cases centrally via a web interface into a samples database developed as part of the CTB Portal.
 Key information is therefore available to researchers wishing to use the tissue banks and each institute has access to the complete data from its own population at any time.

 The CTB includes material and information from all patients with thyroid carcinomas and cellular follicular adenomas from the contaminated oblasts of the Russian Federation (Bryansk, Kaluga, Tula and Oryol) and Ukraine (Kiev, Kiev city, Cherkasse, Chernigov, Rovno, Zhitomyr and Sumy) who were born after 26th April 1967 (i.e. aged under 19 at the time of the Chernobyl accident) and operated on or after the 1st October 1998.
 Detailed standard operating procedures for the collection and documentation of specimens and blood samples have been agreed with professional staff involved in the collection of material, and ethical standards agreed upon with the relevant authorities, conforming to the requirements of each country involved, including those of the funding organisations.
 Standard operating procedures for collection of information and material have been approved by the relevant Ethical Committees.
 Each specimen is given a code authorized by the appropriate person responsible for the management of the resource in each of the three countries.
-The age, sex, date of birth, date of operation, oblast and country of residence, and a measured or calculated dose received are recorded for each specimen stored in the CTB, and are made available to researchers with approved projects receiving material from the bank.
+The age, sex, age at operation, oblast and country of residence, and a measured or calculated dose received are recorded for each specimen stored in the CTB, and are made available to researchers with approved projects receiving material from the bank.
 All data accessible by researchers is anonymised.
 Each anonymised specimen is assigned a tissue bank reference number by the institute in Ukraine and Russia and all data accessible by researchers is identified by this reference number.
 Only the institute in Ukraine and Russia can link this back to patient information.